UniversityInternationalComing to Hannover

 Accommodation adverts can be found on the notice boards in the atrium of the main university building ("Lichthof"), as well as in cafeterias, libraries and institutes, or on Stud.IP ("Schwarzes Brett").

-Private housing database of Studentenwerk Hannover
+Private housing database – Studentenwerk Hannover

-What is still important?
+What else is important?

 • Tax number

-• Open a bank account
+• Opening a bank account

 • Liability insurance